Here you’re going to learn English idioms about love with meanings and examples. british council learn english

 Well Known English Phrases connected to Love

-FALL FOR SOMEONE – to fall in love with someone, to be very attracted to someone
+Meaning: to fall in love with someone, to be very attracted to someone

-FALL IN/OUT OF LOVE – Depending on whether you are considered romantic or not we can easily fall in love or out of love with someone quite quickly.
+Meaning: Depending on whether you are considered romantic or not we can easily fall in love or out of love with someone quite quickly.

-ex.
 He fell in love with his wife on their first date it was love at first sight.
 He fell out of love with his girlfriend when he realised she really preferred his best friend.

-ex.
 The birds are singing everyone is smiling and love is in the air!

-ex.
 Paul is going out with Sue and is in love with her.
 Pauls best friend is called Dave.
 Dave really likes Sue and Sue is quite attracted to Dave also.
 She likes Paul but does not love him and thinks Dave would be a better husband.
 Confused?
 Yes, well this is a classic love triangle.

 English Idioms about Love

-A MAN AFTER MY OWN HEART – this can be said by a man or woman to another man or woman.
+Meaning: this can be said by a man or woman to another man or woman.
 It does not have anything really to do with romance.
 It means that you like the same things or have the same impression or opinions about something.

-ex.
 Michael thought it would be a great idea if they spent their winter holidays at home and saved their money and had a really good summer vacation.
-His friend David said “you are right Michael there is no point spending money to go to the Swiss Alps we have plenty of snow here.
-You are a man after my own heart”.
+His friend David said, ‘You are right, Michael.
+There is no point in spending money to go to the Swiss Alps, we have plenty of snow here.
+You are a man after my own heart’.

-ex.
 When I saw Jack for the first time, my heart skipped a beat.
 I knew he would be the special one for me.

-ex.
 Ivan fancied Irina.
 Chris fancied her too.
 Ivan told Chris that she was already married (this was a lie).
 Chris believed him and forgot about her.
 Ivan asked her out on a date and they fell in love quite quickly.
 Chris was angry when he found out the truth.
 However, he laughed when Ivan explained to him that he had no choice after all “all is fair in love and war”.